heoblitz/RxAssign/README.md

 # RxAssign

-Support Combine `assign` subscriber in RxSwift.
+Support Combine `Assign` subscriber in RxSwift.

+`Assign` uses a KeyPath which is really nice and useful.

-RxAssign extends Driver and Signal in RxCocoa.
+** RxAssign extends Driver and Signal in RxCocoa.

 ## At a Glance